 6c.
 OutBüro site

-OutBüro was launched in April 2018 with a goal to provide a unique space for LGBT professionals of all levels in career and entrepreneurs to:
+OutBüro was launched with a goal to provide a unique space for LGBT professionals of all levels in career and entrepreneurs to:

 - Connect and network